ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: faq}
 {: support}

-Toolchains in a resource group or org must be accompanied by an instance of the {{site.data.keyword.contdelivery_short}} service in the same resource group or org.
-The error message indicates that neither the resource group or org contains an instance of the {{site.data.keyword.contdelivery_short}} service.
+Toolchains in a resource group must be accompanied by an instance of the {{site.data.keyword.contdelivery_short}} service in the same resource group.
+The error message indicates that the resource group does not contain an instance of the {{site.data.keyword.contdelivery_short}} service.
+To resolve this error, create an instance of the {{site.data.keyword.contdelivery_short}} service in the resource group.
 For more information about this requirement, see [Plan limitations and usage](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

-If the toolchain is in a resource group, create an instance of the {{site.data.keyword.contdelivery_short}} service in the resource group.
-If the toolchain is in an org, migrate the toolchain to a resource group that has an instance of the {{site.data.keyword.contdelivery_short}} service.
-For more information about migrating toolchains, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).

-## How do I move my toolchain from a Cloud Foundry org to a resource group?
-{: #toolchain_move_to_resource_group}
-{: faq}
-{: support}

-Go to the toolchain Overview page.
-A banner message appears indicating that the toolchain is eligible for migration.
-Click **migrate this toolchain** within the banner message to open the Migration wizard.
-The wizard guides you through the process of migrating your toolchain to a resource group.
-For more information about the migration process, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).

 ## How do I find my toolchain ID?